 In a lot of early stage companies space is a huge factor.
 This seems like a small point but a remote CTO doesn’t need a desk – nor do we need a computer or any other resource that would end up costing you money you hadn’t budgeted for.

-Finally, assuming that you aren’t located in London.
-If we were working remotely for you we would be able to use all of the resources available to someone working in London – which means your company can benefit from having someone in the capital without needing to pay the rent costs.
+Finally, assuming that you aren’t located in Belfast.
+If we were working remotely for you we would be able to use all of the resources available to someone working in Belfast – which means your company can benefit from having someone in the capital without needing to pay the rent costs.
 This could mean setting up investor meetings, going to relevant meet-ups to try and attract new talent, or demoing your product at demo days.

 What makes you think people like working under you?